floweredscarf/su25/labs/lab14/index.md

 Each assignment will have an FAQ linked at the top.
 You can also access it by adding "/faq" to the end of the URL.
 The FAQ for Lab 14 is located [here](faq.md).

+## Use the Debugger!

+Data structures labs can be tricky, so make sure to use the debugger to help!
+If you need a refresher on how to use the debugger, check out the lab 3 spec [debugging guide](/su24/labs/lab03/#debugger-overview).

 ## Before You Begin